 Chimney stacks

 Repair category 2

-Notes There is weathering to the chimney with moss growth and defective roughcast.
+Notes There is weathering and vegetation growth to the chimneys.

 Roofing including roof space

 Repair category 2

-Notes Roof tiles will require increased maintenance as they approach the end of their efficient life span and maintenance and expenditure in this respect should be anticipated.
-Roof coverings are original with weathering and moss growth.
-There is damp staining in the roof void at the chimney head.
+Notes There is weathering to the roof tiles, chipped and broken tiles and some moss growth.
+The raggling between the subjects and the adjoining building is poorly fitted.
+Roof tiles will require increased maintenance as they approach the end of their efficient lifespan and maintenance and expenditure in this respect should be anticipated.
+There is vegetation growth on the flat felt roofing.
+It will have a limited life only.